AHWALab/WAEF5-dockerized/Readme.md

+# Dockerized EF5 Hydrologic Model for West Africa (1 km Resolution).
-# SERVIR - West Africa EF5 Workshop
+SERVIR - West Africa EF5 Workshop.
 This repository contains all materials needed for running the EF5 hydrological model for West Africa at a 1 km resolution.

 ## System Requirements